 Principle Description Effectively balance risk and reward to enable sustainable growth.
 RBCEL balances risk and reward to capitalise on opportunities within our business strategy and risk appetite, avoid excessive concentrations of risk through diversification and risk transfer, manage earning volatility, and ensure the long-term viability and profitability of the organisation.
 Collectively share the responsibility for risk management.
-Following the Three Lines of Defence risk governance model, employees at all levels of the organisation and as one RBC, are responsible for managing the day-to-day risks that arise in the context of their roles.
+Following the Three Lines of Defence risk governance model, employees at all levels of the organisation, as one RBC, are responsible for managing the day- to-day risks that arise in the context of their roles.
 Decision-makers must understand the risks, determine appropriate actions to mitigate these risks, and be able to explain the risk considerations and rationale for their decisions.
 Undertake only risks we understand.
-Make thoughtful and future-focused risk decisions.
-To create long term value for our shareholders, clients, employees and communities, we exercise rigour in our risk assessments, analyse top and emerging risk factors, monitor evolving risk trends, ensure transparency in risk discussions, and improve processes and tools for simpler, better, faster decision-making without exposing us to undue risks.
+Make thoughtful and future-focused risk decisions, taking environmental and social considerations into account.
+To create long term value for our shareholders, clients, employees, and communities, we exercise rigour in our risk assessments, analyse emerging risk factors and trends, ensure transparency in risk discussions, and improve processes and tools for simpler, better, faster decision-making without exposing us to undue risks.
 Always uphold our Purpose and Vision, and consistently abide by our Values and Code of Conduct to maintain our reputation and the trust of our clients, colleagues and communities.
 Guided by our Collective Ambition, we champion good conduct and do business openly and fairly.
 We never compromise quality or integrity for growth.
-We adhere to the "Know Your Client" standards, and ensure transparency and suitability of the products and services offered.
-We continue to educate ourselves and our clients on the risks and opportunities posed by evolving risk trends (e.g. climate change) in support of our Purpose that is to help our clients thrive and communities prosper in a more socially inclusive and sustainable environment.
+We adhere to the "Know Your Client" standards and ensure transparency and suitability of the products and services offered.
+We continue to educate ourselves and our clients on the risks and opportunities posed by evolving risk trends (e.g. climate change, geopolitical risks) in support of our Purpose that is to help our clients thrive and communities prosper in a more socially inclusive and sustainable environment.
 We also comply with all laws and regulatory requirements, and support transactions and relationships with proper and complete documentation.
 Maintain a healthy and robust control environment to protect our stakeholders.
 To achieve our operational and financial performance goals while maintaining our reputation and integrity, and operating within the parameters of applicable laws and established risk appetite, we employ effective processes and controls and other resiliency practices to minimise harm from internal and external threats, avoid business interruptions, and ensure timely resolution of control issues.
 Use judgement and common sense.
 Policies and procedures cannot cover all circumstances.
-Employees should apply judgement and common sense, and when in doubt, escalate to appropriate channels/authorities.
+Employees must act in an ethical manner, apply good judgement and common sense, and when in doubt, escalate appropriately via established escalation channels.
 Always be operationally prepared and financially resilient for a potential crisis.
-RBC strives to maintain effective protocols and escalation strategies to respond to all risks that we face, including regulatory, macroeconomic, market, climate and other stakeholder developments.
-This includes maintaining operational readiness and financial resilience to operate effectively during, and following, a financial crisis.
+RBC strives to maintain effective protocols and escalation strategies to respond to all risks that we face, including regulatory, macroeconomic, market, ESG, and other stakeholder developments.
+This includes maintaining operational and financial resilience to operate effectively during, and following a, financial crisis.
 It is also critical to maintain agility and readiness to respond to all potential disruptors to the financial industry.